dumlutimuralp/docker-networking/README.md

 </code></pre>

-Scope "local means, single-host mode.
+Scope "local" means, single-host mode.
 We will focus on the "bridge" for now.

 * Inspect the "bridge" config